 This section describes the features of the ViewKit menu item classes.
-First it describes the features implemented by VkMenuItem, which are common to
+First it describes the features implemented by VkMenuItem, which are common to all the menu item classes.
+Then it describes the unique features of each individual menu item class.

-Submenus are described in "Submenus" on page 153 and "Radio Submenus" on page 155.
+Submenus are described in "Submenus" on page 151 and "Radio Submenus" on page 152.